 function.
-As a result, the usual promise will be returned, which you can use to build a chain further.
-The data in the first then
+It will return the usual promise, which you can use to keep building a chain.
+The data from the first then

-will be an array with the data of all operations performed.
+will be an array containing the data of all operations performed.

 import fsp from 'fs/promises';